Uganda: Corruption

 Transparency International has rated Uganda's public sector as one of the most corrupt in the world.
 In 2016, Uganda ranked 151st best out of 176 and had a score of 25 on a scale from 0 (perceived as most corrupt) to 100 (perceived as clean).

 The World Bank's 2015 Worldwide Governance Indicators ranked Uganda in the worst 12 percentile of all countries.
 According to the United States Department of State's 2012 Human Rights Report on Uganda, "The World Bank's most recent Worldwide Governance Indicators reflected corruption was a severe problem" and that "the country annually loses 768.9 billion shillings ($286 million) to corruption."

 Ugandan parliamentarians in 2014 earned 60 times what was earned by most state employees, and they sought a major increase.
 This caused widespread criticism and protests, including the smuggling of two piglets into the parliament in June 2014 to highlight corruption amongst members of parliament.
 The protesters, who were arrested, used the word "MPigs" to highlight their grievance.

 A specific scandal, which had significant international consequences and highlighted the presence of corruption in high-level government offices, was the embezzlement of $12.6 million of donor funds from the Office of the Prime Minister in 2012.
 These funds were "earmarked as crucial support for rebuilding northern Uganda, ravaged by a 20-year war, and Karamoja, Uganda's poorest region."
-This scandal prompted the EU, the UK, Germany, Denmark, Ireland, and Norway to suspend aid.
+This scandal prompted the EU, the United Kingdom, Germany, Denmark, Ireland, and Norway to suspend aid.

 Widespread grand and petty corruption involving public officials and political patronage systems have also seriously affected the investment climate in Uganda.
 One of the high corruption risk areas is the public procurement in which non-transparent under-the-table cash payments are often demanded from procurement officers.